LIXIANA (edoxaban) 60 mg / 30 mg / 15 mg film-coated tablets prescribing information

-Refer to the Lixiana Summary of Product Characteristics (SmPC) prior to prescribing.
+See Lixiana Summary of Product Characteristics (SmPC) prior to prescribing for full list of adverse events

 Presentation: 60 mg (yellow) / 30 mg (pink) / 15mg (orange) edoxaban (as tosilate) film-coated tablets.